SAP/spartacus-docs/_pages/fsa/features/dynamicforms/core/basic-form-validations.md

  }
 ```

-and assign that function with input parameter 'shouldBeGreater' (operator in this case) to the corresponding field.
+and assign that function with the input parameter `shouldBeGreater` (operator in this case) to the corresponding field.
 In the same way, we can pass multiple input parameters via arguments attribute, in case the function requires more, and add them to the validation function respectively.

 ## Overriding Existing Validation in Custom Application

 To override a predefined validation, in your modules you need to reference your custom functions with the same name as the existing ones.

-Let's try to override compareToCurrentDate function, so that it just logs customized message and returns always true for validation.
+Let's try to override `compareToCurrentDate` function, so that it just logs a customized message and returns always `true` for validation.
 We will start in one of our modules by specifying the following configuration:

 X-module.ts